THE METALLICITY DISTRIBUTION FUNCTION AND CHEMICAL EVOLUTION

 So, for example, what can we infer about the relative star formation

-histories of the Milky Way and the LMC based on the following plot:
+histories of the Milky Way, the LMC and the Sgr dSp based on the following plots:

 Typical distribution for [O/Fe] to [Fe/H] for Galactic and